Faculty Handbook / Section 7: Teaching and Student/Faculty Interactions

-The primary focus of the Office of the Dean of Students is to support the academic mission of The Florida State University and the Division of Student affairs by providing services, programs, resources and advocacy for the needs and interests of all students.
+The primary focus of the Office of the Dean of Students is to support the academic mission of Florida State University and the Division of Student Affairs by providing services, programs, resources and advocacy for the needs and interests of all students.
 Staff members provide educational opportunities for students to develop their values, decision-making skills, and leadership capabilities.
 The Dean of Students Department fulfills this mission through the following offices: First-Year Experience, Greek Life, Student Rights and Responsibilities, Withdrawal Services, Victim Advocate, Student Disability Resource Center, and Orientation.
-For more information, call 904-644-2428 or visit http://deanofstudents.fsu.edu/.
+For more information, call 644-2428 or visit http://deanofstudents.fsu.edu/.

-The Florida State University’s Office of Student Financial Aid, located on the fourth floor of the University Center (suite A4400), exists to assist students in obtaining funding to reach their educational goals.
+The Florida State University’s Office of Student Financial Aid, located on the fourth floor of the University Center (suite A4400), assists students in obtaining funding to reach their educational goals.
 Each year the FSU Office of Financial Aid awards and administers more than $160 million in financial aid to eligible students.
 These students receive aid in the form of scholarships, grants, work study, and loans.
 Scholarship information is available through the Financial Aid Web site http://financialaid.fsu.edu/.

 University Housing provides housing in the context of promoting positive student development and academic success for undergraduate and graduate students, including family housing.
 Several living-learning centers are operated in collaboration with academic units.
 (See http://www.housing.fsu.edu/.)

 The Division of Student Affairs, which includes University Housing, the Dean of Students Department, Oglesby Union, University Health Services, Student Counseling Center, and numerous other student services, is led by the Office of the Vice President for Student Affairs.
 The Division of Student Affairs works closely with Academic Affairs to support the academic success of students.
 (See http://www.studentaffairs.fsu.edu/.)